Transcript

 Learning Outcomes:

-This e-assessment is linked with the CPPE Repeat dispensing e-learning programme and assesses you on the learning outcomes within that programme.
+This e-assessment is linked with the CPPE Repeat dispensing e-learning programme and assesses you on the programme’s learning outcomes.

 Why should I do this assessment?